 Manhattan District Attorney Cyrus Vance Jr. is conducting a wide-ranging investigation into a variety of matters such as hush-money payments paid to women on Trump’s behalf, property valuations and employee compensation.

-The Democratic prosecutor has been using an investigative grand jury through the course of his probe to issue subpoenas and obtain documents.
+Vance has been using an investigative grand jury through the course of his probe to issue subpoenas and obtain documents.
 That panel kept working while other grand juries and court activities were shut down because of the coronavirus pandemic.

 The investigation includes scrutiny of Trump’s relationship with his lenders; a land donation he made to qualify for an income tax deduction; and tax write-offs his company claimed on millions of dollars in consulting fees it paid.